Quadruple-Entente/.github/README.md

 Created:   Lecturer login window.
-           Lecturer logins in and logins are validated.
+           - Lecturer logins in and logins are validated.
-           Upon successful login ,lecturer is directed to the admin window/ lecturer dashboard.
+           - Upon successful login ,lecturer is directed to the admin window/ lecturer dashboard.

 Created: Admin Window where you find lecturer dashboard.
-  The dashboard allows lecturers to update the marks of students for specific modules.
+  -The dashboard allows lecturers to update the marks of students for specific modules.
-  Lecturers can add new modules by entering the module code, module name, and lecturer name.
+  -Lecturers can add new modules by entering the module code, module name, and lecturer name.
-  Lecturer can edit student information using CRUD.
+  -Lecturer can edit student information using CRUD.